Interpretation: Management and Practice MSc

-If you are enthusiastic about creating unforgettable visitor experiences that help people engage with heritage and learn in creative ways about historic, social, cultural and economic events, then this innovative postgraduate course is for you.
+If you are enthusiastic about creating unforgettable visitor experiences that help people engage with heritage and learn in creative ways, then this innovative postgraduate course is for you.

 Interpretation encompasses a variety of activities, from guided walks to multi-million-pound exhibitions, which help to explain the significance of places and resources in a meaningful way.
 It provides value to communities and organisations through the creation of successful visitor experiences that encourage appreciation of the resource and economic benefit.

-This fully online masters course is delivered by a team of highly experienced tourism and heritage professionals and academics, supported by experts engaged in exciting heritage and environmental projects around the world.
-Through a number of employer-informed modules and engagement with real-life projects you will gain the knowledge and skills required to become an inspired and effective interpretation professional.
+A team of highly experienced tourism and heritage professionals and academics deliver this online Masters course, supported by experts engaged in exciting heritage and environmental projects around the world.
+Through a number of employer-informed modules and engagement with real-life projects, you will gain the knowledge and skills required to become an inspiring and effective interpretation professional.